-This report is a follow-up to a prior project, Mapworks Data and Retention Rates by Andrea Richards and Fisayo Aderibigbe.
+This report is a follow-up to a prior project, Mapworks Data and Retention Rates - Part I by Andrea Richards and Fisayo Aderibigbe.
 That study looked at data from the 2015 MapWorks survey given to New Entering First-Year students at St. Cloud State University.
 A measure called the belonging index was found to be an important predictor of retention, with low-belonging students remaining enrolled at St. Cloud State University significantly less often than other students.
 The present report uses data from the 2014 MapWorks survey and Term 3 retention data.
 To find out what may be causing the drop in retention among low-belonging students, this report analyzes the differences between low-belonging index students and their peers based on many different variables such as financial status, academic index category, and several other demographics.
 Additional demographics that were analyzed include students’ status as students of color, international students, ACE students, and first generation students.

 Data used in this project were formatted as similarly as possible to the first MapWorks project to allow for comparisons to be made between the two projects.
 Both academic and belonging indexes were calculated the same way as in the first project.
 JMP Pro 13 was used for all data analysis and Microsoft Excel was used for data visualization purposes.